koenrane/KR-new-site/content/walkthrough-of-formalizing-convergent-instrumental-goals.md

 > [!quote] Formalizing convergent instrumental goals
 > Since resources can only lead to more freedom of action, they are never detrimental, and resources have positive value as long as the best strategy the agent could hope to employ includes an action that can only be taken if the agent possesses those resources.
 Hence, if there is an action that increases the agent's pool of resources  $R$, then the agent will take that action unless it has a specific incentive from  $U$ to avoid taking that action.

 Define a _null action_ to be any action which doesn't produce new resources.
 It's easy to see that null actions are never instrumentally valuable.
 What we want to show is that  $\mathcal{A}$ will take non-null actions in regions to which  $U$ is indifferent; regions like  $h$, where we live, grow, and love.
-Regions full of instrumentally-valuable resources.
+Regions full of instrumentally valuable resources.

 ## Discounted Lunches